BloodBlinker/MBOX_To_PST/README.md

   To run timer on your device, follow these steps:

+  1. set-up and open Outlook.

-  1. Ensure you have the latest Python installed.
+  2. Ensure you have the latest Python installed.
 If not, refer to the official Python documentation or installation instructions.

-  2. Install pywin32 using the following command in the terminal :
+  3. Install pywin32 using the following command in the terminal :

     pip install pywin32

-  3. Clone this repository to your local machine using the following command:
+  4. Clone this repository to your local machine using the following command:

    ```bash
    https://github.com/BloodBlinker/MBOX_To_PST.git
    ```

-  4. Change into the project directory:
+  5. Change into the project directory:

     cd MBOX_To_PST

-  5. Move the mbox file which you want to convert in to this directory
+  6. Move the mbox file which you want to convert in to this directory

-  6. Run the following command in the terminal to bgin the conversion :
+  7. Run the following command in the terminal to bgin the conversion :

     python MBOX_to_PST_Converter.py mbox_filename.mbox

+After successful completion,copy/move the pst output to any other place, and if you want to run the script again using the same Outlook account, follow these steps: Go to Outlook, navigate to `File > Account Settings > Account Settings`, and then under the `Data Files` tab, remove the last created PST file.

-### Thank you for using Downloading
+### Thank you for Using